LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

     npm i -D nodemon
     ```

-    The Express dependency will be used to set up the backend server and nodemon, installed as a devDependency, will watch the file system and restart the server when a change is made.
+    The Express dependency will be used to set up the backend server and nodemon, installed as a devDependency, which will watch the file system and restart the server when a change is made.

     ![Express and Nodemon Installation](express-and-nodemon-install.jpg)

 3. Create a new file named `server.js` in the project’s directory.
-For the simplicity, this file will contain all the server code for this application.
+For simplicity, this file will contain all the server code for this application.

-4. Add the following codes in the `server.js` file that will set up an Express server to listen on port `5000`.
+4. Add the following codes in the `server.js` file to set up an Express server to listen on port `5000`.

     ```js
     const express = require("express");